3t8U/project5/README.md

   * _If the user has surpassed the life expectancy, The application sends the difference of additional years back to the user with message_

-    * _Example Input: User enters 40 years and selects gender "Male"_
+    * _Example Input: User enters 85 years and selects gender "Male"_
-    * _Example Output: "Great, you beat the odds.
+    * _Example Output: "Great, you beat the odds by 5 years.
 Enjoy the rest of your decay"_